“Bread gained by deceit is sweet to a man, but afterward his mouth will be filled with gravel.” (Proverbs 20:17 NKJV)

 That was the beginning of the great fall of Samson!

 But how did tasting honey from the carcass of the lion slain by Samson with the aid of the Spirit of God become Samson’s launching pad to destruction?

 Let us carefully examine the subtle disobedience of Samson in the light of God’s Word!

-Though it is not a sin for Samson to eat honey, however, the honey he took from the carcass of the lion he killed on his way Timnah was a forbidden honey.
+It is not a sin for Samson to eat honey; however, the honey he took from the carcass of the lion he killed on his way to Timnah was forbidden.

 Samson was born a Nazirite to God!